 6. Super Healthy Variety Bento Box

-This bento box might be the easiest one of this entire list (no cooking involved), but it’s also probably the most visually appealing as well!
+This bento box might be the easiest one of this entire list (no cooking involved!), and it’s also probably the most visually appealing as well.

 Not to mention, this little combo is extremely healthy.